 If there is a surprise in these results, it is the decent scores for the Parabolic SAR indicator.

-This trailing stop looks like it has some merit and I intend to test it with my existing trading strategies to see if it improves performance.
+The PSAR indicator looks like it has some merit and I intend to test it with my existing trading strategies to see if it improves performance.

+Article updated: 10 April 2021.
 The data used for this analysis comes from Norgate Data and includes historical constituents and delisted stocks so as to minimize survivorship-bias.
 Data also includes dividends, is adjusted for splits and corporate actions and includes transaction costs of 0.1% per trade.
 Risk-to-return is defined as the annualised return divided by maximum drawdown.
 Stock charts created in Amibroker.